Weakly Inhomogeneous models for the Low-Redshift Universe: Introduction

-The Standard Cosmological model \cite{PrimCosm}\cite{KT90}, is based on the homogeneous and isotropic \emph{Robertson-Walker} metric, and bases its reliabillity on the high isotropy of the \emph{Cosmic Microwave Background Radiation} \cite{WMAP}\cite{Planck}.\\ Actually, the estimates from the galaxy surveys of the spatial scale at which the present Universe reaches homogeneity, provides a value of about $60 Mpc/h$ \cite{Cosmoscale}, where $h \approx 0.7$, which implies that, at lower scales, significant deviations from the Robertson-Walker geometry may be observed, at least as higher order corrections.\\ The presence of such small scale deviations, could influence the information we get from extragalactic sources and, in general, they affect the photon paths from distant regions up to our detectors.\\ In this work, we investigate the spatial metric which admit inhomogeneous corrections to the flat isotropic model (the present contribution of the spatial curvature is clearly negligible with respect to the matter terms).\\ As first step, we analyze the so-called quasi-isotropic solution \cite{LifKal} (see also \cite{SemiIsoMon}\cite{SIInflation}), but implemented in the low redshift Universe.\\ In particular, we study this solution in the presence of a perfect fluid, having a \emph{dark energy} \cite{darkenergy} equation of state, i.e. $P = w\rho$ ($P$ and $\rho$ being the pressure and energy density of the fluid respectively), where $-1 < w < -1/3$.\\ The interesting feature of the obtained solution, relies in the fact that the considered inhomogeneities, included in the model as small corrections, must correspond, in order the solution be consistent, to physical scales much greater than the \emph{Hubble (microphysical) scale}.\\ This fact makes such inhomogeneous corrections of pure curvature nature and, over all, they can not affect the physical processes taking place in the Hubble sphere.\\ Then, we consider the case of a \emph{Lemaitre-Tolmann-Bondi} spacetime \cite{PrimCosm}\cite{LTB}, which describes a spherically symmetric Universe in the presence of a matter source, and a non-zero \emph{cosmological constant}, an appropriate scenario to account for the so-called $\Lambda CDM$ model \cite{cosmocostant}.\\ Clearly, in order to describe the local behavior of the actual Universe, we consider the inhomogeneous perturbations again, as first order modification of the flat Robertson-Walker geometry.\\ We demonstrate the existence of a consistent solution of the linearized \emph{Einstein equations}, which does not fixes the radial dependence of the inhomogeneities, but only their time scaling.\\ Moreover, we specialize the obtained solution to the case of the $\Lambda CDM$ model, by tuning the values of the parameters in order to obtain, that the matter be the $30\%$ and the constant energy density the $70\%$ of the Universe critical parameter respectively.\\ The obtained time profile for the perturbations, together with the arbitrariness of their specific spatial morphology, offer an interesting arena to study the effects on the photon propagation, due to the local deviations of the actual Universe from homogenity.\\ Furthermore, the results of our analysis suggest an intriguing issue: while the inhomogeneities allowed by a $\Lambda CDM$ model are physically observable, living in principle, in the present Hubble sphere, the dark energy dominated Universe appears incompatible with the physical scale of inhomogeneity, the microphysics processes remain essentially concerned by the homogeneity restriction.\\ The different behavior of the two considered equations of state (we recall that the cosmological constant is associated to the relation $P = -\rho$), could become a qualitative discrimination property when incoming missions, like Euclid \cite{Euclid} will be able to test the large scale properties of the Universe, detecting details of the matter distribution across the cosmological space.\\ This paper is structured as follows : \\ on section \ref{sec:2.}, the \emph{Lifshitz-Khalatnikov} quasi isotropic solution, for a pure radiation high-redshift universe will be described, so that on section \ref{sec:3.}, the same procedure will be applied to the case of a low-redshift dark energy universe.\\ Following the same steps, on section \ref{sec:4.} is introduced the \emph{Lemaitre-Tolman-Bondi} model for spherically simmetric universes in the generic case, while in section \ref{sec:5.}, the previous solution will be extended to the case of a low redshift universe, filled with both a matter and a cosmological constant perfect fluid.\\ On section \ref{sec:6.}, the \emph{weakly inhomogeneous} model derived in the previous section, will be fitted with the actual observational data, in order to describe as best as possible the behaviour of our $\Lambda CDM$ universe.\\ Lastly, the article will be closed with concluding remarks, that are reported in section \ref{sec:7.}.\\
+Then, we consider the case of a \emph{Lemaitre-Tolman-Bondi} spacetime \cite{Montani:2011zz}\cite{Peebles:1994xt}, which is again an inhomogeneous solution of the \emph{Einstein equations} but, unlike the \emph{Lifshitz-Khalatnikov} quasi-isotropic solution \cite{Lifshitz:1963ps}, may be isotropic by observing the universe from a preferred point that is singled out during the construction of the model.
+The main reason why the \emph{LTB} may appear isotropic but inhomogeneous lies in the fact that in this approach the inhomogeneities of the model are described as function of the sole radial coordinate $r$, this will indeed lead to a loss of generality that will be trade-off for a much simpler form of the field equations.
+We use such a solution to describe a spherically symmetric Universe in the presence of a matter source, and a non-zero \emph{cosmological constant}, an appropriate scenario to account for the so-called $\Lambda CDM$ model \cite{Riess:1998cb}.
+Clearly, in order to describe the local behavior of the actual Universe, as well as to make consistent the obtained model with the previously described quasi-isotropic solution, we consider the inhomogeneous perturbations again as a first order modification of the flat Robertson-Walker geometry.
+We demonstrate the existence of a consistent solution of the linearized \emph{Einstein equations}, which does not fix the radial dependence of the inhomogeneities, but only their time scaling.
+Moreover, we specialize the obtained solution to the case of the $\Lambda CDM$ model, by tuning the values of the parameters in order to obtain, that the matter be the $30\%$ and the constant energy density the $70\%$ of the Universe critical parameter respectively.
+The obtained time profile for the perturbations, together with the arbitrariness of their specific spatial morphology, offer an interesting arena to study the effects on the propagation of photons or gravitational waves, due to the local deviations of the actual Universe from homogenity.